otalk/jingle-media-session/CONTRIBUTING.md

 For any code changes, please ensure that:

-- The latest master branch has been incorporated in your branch
+- Your branch is up to date with the latest master branch
-- JSHint is happy
+- The linter is happy
-- All current tests pass
+- The current tests pass
 - All new tests (there are new tests, right?) pass

-The git pre-commit hook should catch most of the above issues if you run `npm install` first to set it up.
+Useful commands:

+- `npm run lint`
+- `npm run build`
+- `npm test`

 ## Licensing